javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 ## Focus/blur on a window

 Theoretically, there are `window.focus()` and `window.blur()` methods to focus/unfocus on a window.
-Also there are `focus/blur` events that allow to focus a window and catch the moment when the visitor switches elsewhere.
+And there are also `focus/blur` events that allow to catch the moment when the visitor focuses on a window and switches elsewhere.

-In the past evil pages abused those.
+Although, in practice they are severely limited, because in the past evil pages abused them.

 For instance, look at this code:

 ```js run
 window.onblur = () => window.focus();
 ```

-When a user attempts to switch out of the window (`blur`), it brings it back to focus.
+When a user attempts to switch out of the window (`window.onblur`), it brings the window back into focus.
 The intention is to "lock" the user within the `window`.

-So, there are limitations that forbid the code like that.
-There are many limitations to protect the user from ads and evils pages.
+So browsers had to introduce many limitations to forbid the code like that and protect the user from ads and evils pages.
 They depend on the browser.

-For instance, a mobile browser usually ignores that call completely.
+For instance, a mobile browser usually ignores `window.focus()` completely.
 Also focusing doesn't work when a popup opens in a separate tab rather than a new window.

-Still, there are some things that can be done.
+Still, there are some use cases when such calls do work and can be useful.

 For instance: